-5. In the absence of the DSL or their Deputy, be prepared to refer directly to Children's Social Care [and the police if appropriate] if there is the potential for immediate significant harm.
+5. In the absence of the DSL or any of the Deputy DDSl's, be prepared to refer directly to Children's Social Care [and the police if appropriate] if there is the potential for immediate significant harm.

 Following a report of concern the DSL must: